Meet the LUSoM Team

 After University Pete decided to do Voluntary Services overseas where he travelled to a small village called Himbirti in Eritrea in Africa where he taught English and Maths to pupils from 12 to 22 years of age!

 Upon returning to the UK Pete qualified as a teacher and began his teaching career in the UK.
 He was Head of Maths at a Blackpool High school for several years before becoming Head of Sixth Form and then Assistant Head Teacher at Turton School in Bolton before he joined LUSoM.
+As well as leading the school, he is also LUSoM’s Designated Safeguarding Lead.

 “I am incredibly excited to be the Head Teacher of LUSoM.
 It is the dream job for me: leading a community of students with a passion for maths and science; giving them an opportunity to go above and beyond the curriculum; preparing them to study at the top universities in the country; going on to prestigious careers in STEM.
 Housed in our brand new, state-of-the-art facilities, we can act as a central point to help develop maths and science provision across Lancashire.”